Sesame Street video games: Grover's Travels

-Grover's Travels is a 1998 CD-ROM game developed by Encore Software and Children's Television Workshop.
+Grover's Travels is a 1998 CD-ROM game developed by Children's Television Workshop and released by Encore Software.
 In this parody of Gulliver's Travels, users join Grover as he meets Big Bird, Elmo, Mr. Snuffleupagus and more.
 There are six activities designed to teach numbers, shapes, sound recognition, story comprehension and emotions.

 Let's Make a Word!

-Let's Make a Word! is a 1995 CD-ROM game developed by Electronic Arts and Children's Television Workshop.
+Let's Make a Word! is a 1995 CD-ROM game developed by Children's Television Workshop and released by Electronic Arts.

 Guy Smiley welcomes users to his latest game show.
 Big Bird, Elmo, Oscar the Grouch, Rosita, Zoe and the Two-Headed Monster also appear.
 There are 6 different contestants, four locations filled with words, and over 300 words in this game to choose from.

 The game was reissued by Creative Wonders, including as part of the two-disc Kindergarten Deluxe CD-ROM set, and later by Encore Software with different packaging.